c0vo/c0vo/README.md

 ### About Me :

-- :computer: Currently studying infocomm security management!
+- :computer: Currently studying Infocomm Security Management!
 (Cybersecurity)
 - :triangular_flag_on_post: I enjoy participating in Capture The Flag (CTF) Competitions.
-- going to school sucks fr
+- :clown_face: Trying to self-learn Rust and C#
+- :thumbsup: hoping to be a competent hackerman by the time I graduate

 ---